CreateMutexA function (synchapi.h)

 If the function succeeds, the return value is a handle to the newly created mutex object.

 If the function fails, the return value is NULL.
 To get extended error information, call GetLastError.

-If the mutex is a named mutex and the object existed before this function call, the return value is a handle to the existing object, OpenMutexa> function.
+If the mutex is a named mutex and the object existed before this function call, the return value is a handle to the existing object, and the GetLastError function returns ERROR_ALREADY_EXISTS.

 The handle returned by CreateMutex has the MUTEX_ALL_ACCESS access right; it can be used in any function that requires a handle to a mutex object, provided that the caller has been granted access.
 If a mutex is created from a service or a thread that is impersonating a different user, you can either apply a security descriptor to the mutex when you create it, or change the default security descriptor for the creating process by changing its default DACL.
 For more information, see Synchronization Object Security and Access Rights.

 If you are using a named mutex to limit your application to a single instance, a malicious user can create this mutex before you do and prevent your application from starting.
 To prevent this situation, create a randomly named mutex and store the name so that it can only be obtained by an authorized user.
 Alternatively, you can use a file for this purpose.
 To limit your application to one instance per user, create a locked file in the user's profile directory.

 Any thread of the calling process can specify the mutex-object handle in a call to one of the wait functions.
 The single-object wait functions return when the state of the specified object is signaled.
 The multiple-object wait functions can be instructed to return either when any one or when all of the specified objects are signaled.
 When a wait function returns, the waiting thread is released to continue its execution.